Healthy Homemade Butterscotch Pumpkin Spice Syrup

 Well, it’s true.
 I can tolerate it but it’s just not my favorite flavor, I would take vanilla and chocolate any day over pumpkin!
 Sadly, I’m pretty much alone on this one because everyone else in the world seems to go head over heels for that giant orange squash!

-Despite my aversion to pumpkin, I fell in love with this Healthy Homemade Pumpkin Spice Syrup!
+Despite my aversion to pumpkin, I fell in love with this Healthy Butterscotch Pumpkin Spice Syrup!
 I figured out a way for me to tolerate pumpkin: add some spices and other complimenting flavors!
 In this recipe I added both pumpkin pie spice and cinnamon, but I also added butterscotch flavor.
 Butterscotch is so warming, comforting, creamy and rich, it not only rounds out the overall flavor, it masks the “veggieness” of the pumpkin.